ENGLISH VERSION is US$ 800.00

 3.5.9.
 Tenaga Panas Bumi (Geothermal)

 3.6.
-Mengenal Mikro Turbin
+Mengenal Mikro

 3.6.1.
 Sepuluh unit mikro turbin bisa menyuplai listrik untuk Apartemen seluas 44.520 meter